Amateur radio station: Station identification

 During transmissions, an amateur radio station must identify itself with a call sign issued by the authorized regulatory authority of the country in which the station is located.

 Most regulatory agencies worldwide issue amateur radio call signs to the operator licensee, and not to the station: In effect, any radio transmitter a licensed operator touches the controls of, becomes the radio station on that amateur's license.
-An amateur radio station may be operated under the call sign of the owner of the station (if she or he is nearby the controls), or the call sign of the person operating the station as a guest.
+An amateur radio station may be operated under the call sign of the owner of the station (if they are near the controls), or the call sign of the person operating the station as a guest.

 In some countries, special call signs might be made available for clubs, and are frequently used at a club station established for use of the club's members.
 Other special call-signs similar to club stations are sometimes temporarily assigned for "event stations" on special occasions, such as public events or radio-amateur expeditions to transmit from distant locations (DX-peditions).
 Like a club station, all the operators present for the event use the event call sign rather than their own.